 7. Next is the installation of the brushes.
 If you can find carbon brushes, they are the best.
 For the motor, you can look for one with a local electrical repair.
 They may have motors from washing machines, vacuum cleaners, or cloth dryers.
-Look for those with brushes in it.
+Look for those with brushes in them.

 8. Choose to use brass bolts as brush material, as they are naturally slippery and a good conductor of electricity, you can also use the brass knobs for drawers.
-Make sure you have to brushes one on each side to ensure good contact.
+Make sure you have to brush one on each side to ensure good contact.

-9. To spring the brushes so as they push against the slip ring, use a pliable material such as a steel strapping.
+9. To spring the brushes so they push against the slip ring, use a pliable material such as steel strapping.
 Cut the strapping tape to a length, then align it and tie it to the slip ring.
 Use straps that are more than twice or three times its length to increase tension.

 10. To make a toothbrush holder, use square hardwood 20mm thick and two grooves to keep the strap square.
-Drill to holes for the mounting bolts to fit right in.
+Drill holes for the mounting bolts to fit right in.
 Check to make sure the brushes are on the opposite side of the slip ring and that the brushes do not foul the slip ring bolts.

 12. To bend the brushes and give better electro connections between the slip rings and brushes, take 100-grip sandpaper and wrap it around the slip ring with the rough side out when rotating, rotate the brush assembly around the slip ring for several turns.

 You see!
 It is that simple.
-You can make a simple slip ring for your windmill at the comfort of your homestead.
+You can make a simple slip ring for your windmill in the comfort of your homestead.
 Look for locally available materials and follow the above steps to make your first robust slip ring.